draumaz/plains/README.md

 # The Plains, C port

-# If you're compiling on macOS or BSD, use gmake
+# If you're compiling on a BSD, use gmake